bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 Van Wirdum: 00:00:07

-Live from Utrecht, this is the Van Wittum, Sjoerds Nedo.
+Live from Utrecht, this is The Van Wirdum Provoostnado.

-Sjors: 00:00:10
+Provoost: 00:00:10

 Hello.

 Van Wirdum: 00:00:11

-Hi Sjoerds.
+Hi Sjors.
 What's up?
 How are you enjoying the election drama?

-Sjors: 00:00:16
+Provoost: 00:00:16

 Oh, thoroughly, yes.